 They Either Lead or Leave

 Older students need responsibility as they grow.
-When I was a freshman in high school, one of the senior led a Bible Study for a small group of us over the course of the year.
+When I was a freshman in high school, one of the seniors led a Bible Study for a small group of us over the course of the year.
 It was a great experience for me, and it kept this senior heavily invested.
 Give students opportunities to lead.

 Do your students know what is expected of them?
 Clearly articulate what it means to be part of the ministry and how you’d like them to be involved.
 Sit down with them and lay out how you would like to see them remain connected.